We will begin with an example

 Similarly, we appreciate that world issues will impact every individual differently.
 In this last year alone, our students across the school have encountered challenges they will never have experienced before.
 It would be unrealistic to expect that they will be unaffected by this, academically, emotionally and socially.
 Our relationship with our students and our history of speaking with them on an individual basis means we can recognise when there are issues like this which need to be addressed.
 We can open up the conversation and help students to process what is going on.
 We frequently incorporate topics around culture, world news and debate into our teaching so that our students feel supported through big conversations and can discuss them in a positive environment.

 Find out more

-Visit our Learning page for more information on what is being studied in your child’s year group and how our teachers help them to achieve their best.
+Visit NAS Jakarta page for more information on what is being studied in your child’s year group and how our teachers help them to achieve their best.